FraserLee/dungeon-note/readme.md

     - [x] Keep order stable
     - [x] Don't trigger a reload when writing

+- [x] Pull arbitrary parameters in arbitrary order out of header
+- [x] Assume default values for missing parameters
+- [ ] Default text-block if no header starts the document

 - [ ] Polish Readme

 - [ ] Move all sample features into more literate example file